 Who are we looking for?
 Healthy fluent English-speaking men or women aged 18-85 who are not pregnant.
 You will be asked questions about your medical history to check your suitability for an MRI scan.

-If you are interested and would like more information please contact [Principal Investigator] at the [FMRIB Centre/OCMR, John Radcliffe Hospital, or OHBA, Warneford Hospital] (delete as appropriate), Oxford on [tel] or [email].
+If you are interested and would like more information please contact [Principal Investigator] at the [WIN Centre/OCMR, John Radcliffe Hospital, or OHBA, Warneford Hospital] (delete as appropriate), Oxford on [tel] or [email].

 Thank you for your time!